Danon5/GrappleColorMod/README.md

 * To uninstall, just remove all related files and then verify integrity of game files.
 (If you have other modifications, don't forget to make a backup of your modified sub-content folders first.

-* *Note, this changes your client side grapple color for ALL players, not just you*
+* *Note, this changes the grapple color of all players, client-side of course.*